 Teacher assessments are completed termly and this is analysed by the class teacher and the Senior Leadership Team.
-Parents are invited to attend review meetings to discuss the progress of pupil's with special educational needs and to update on the success of any interventions which have been put in place.
+Parents are invited to attend review meetings to discuss the progress of pupils with special educational needs and to update on the success of any interventions which have been put in place.

-The Governors receive an update once each term on practice and provision within the school and the named SEN Governor meets annually with the SENCO to review the previous year and discuss areas for development and set targets for the coming year.
+The Governors receive an update once each term on practice and provision within the school and the named SEND Governor meets annually with the SENCo to review the previous year and discuss areas for development and set targets for the coming year.

-The SENCO works closely with class teachers to ensure a detailed Provision Map is in place (where needed) and this is reviewed each term after analysis of progress, with parents and outside agencies, where appropriate.
+The SENCo works closely with class teachers to ensure provision is in place (where needed) and this is reviewed each term after analysis of progress, with parents and outside agencies, where appropriate.

-Teacher assessments are analysed by the SENCO and discussed at Senior Leadership Team meetings.
+Teacher assessments are analysed by the SENCo and discussed at Senior Leadership Team meetings.